LIVE

 Start with the religious one...

 I think that's covered a lot in the Circles and Triangles article, but the summary is just that religion is failing to provide us with moral guidance and without that we're in real trouble.
-Religion should give us some kind of direction and purpose but it's stuck with its head up its arse and it's going nowhere.
+Religion should give us some kind of direction and purpose but it's been going nowhere for centuries; it's completely out of touch with the modern world.
 So the book, with this Messianic lead character, tries to address that in a kinda funny way.
 I mean, calling the Gods Jo Over, Bill Z. Bubb, Sid, Al and things... it's silly.
 Is it offensive?
 Maybe.
 Do I care?
 Not really.
-I'm sorry if I offended you but I... there are some religious behaviours that really offend me too, so maybe we need to talk about it like adults instead of screaming about hurting God's feelings.
-Anyway: yes, it satirises religion in a way that some people will find offensive and others might find funny but c'est la vie as we say in England.
+I'm sorry if I offended you but... there are some religious behaviours that really offend me too, so maybe we need to talk about it like adults instead of screaming about hurting God's feelings.
+Anyway: yes, it satirises religion in a way that some people will find offensive and others might find funny but... c'est la vie as we say in England.

 The AI side?